NanaGyamfiPrempeh30/NGP-DEV/Kubernetes/kOps.md

 kops get cluster
 ```

-Export a kubeconfig file for a cluster from the state store using cluster admin user.
-Exporting the kubeconfig with administrative privileges using kops export kubecfg --admin is necessary because it grants kubectl the appropriate permissions to interact with the Kubernetes cluster.
+Export the kubeconfig file for your cluster from the state store using the cluster admin user.
+This is done with `kops export kubecfg --admin`, which is essential for granting `kubectl` the necessary administrative privileges to interact fully with the Kubernetes cluster.

 By default, the configuration will be saved into a users $HOME/.kube/config file.
 ```